crouchcd/cidc-documentation/assays/wes-upload-doc.md

 [3] - DFCI-9999
 ~~~~

-Select the number that corresponds to "DFCI-9999"
+Select the number that corresponds to your trial of interest, for example DFCI-9999.

 ~~~~
 Pick an upload method: